aarshpatel/upTODAYte/README.md

 * Articles are represented by markers that are overlayed on a world map, indicating the location in which the story took place
 * Clicking on a marker will show more details about the story or event that took place at that marker location
 * If users only need a quick preview of the story, hovering over the marker with a cursor will reveal a tooltip containing the title of the news article
+* "What did I miss?!" feature contains a short summary of all the relevant information that occured in the past day

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 What things you need to install the software and how to install them

+ * Python 2.7
+ * flask
+ * geopy
+ * aylien_news_api

+The requirements.txt file contains all of the modules and versions of those modules to be installed.
+It can be done like this:

 ```
-Give examples
+pip install -r requirements.txt
 ```

 ### Installing